IKEA bets on remote interior design as AI changes sales strategy

 In April, IKEA expanded its interior design services to the UK and United States, after previous launches in parts of Europe, Australia, the United Arab Emirates and elsewhere.
-In the UK, customers pay 25 pounds ($31.44) for a 45-60 minute interior design advice video call and suggested product list, and can pay 125 pounds for three workspace design consultations, a floorplan and 3D visuals.
+In the UK, customers pay £25 (US$31.44) for a 45 to 60 minute interior design advice video call and suggested product list, and can pay £125 for three workspace design consultations, a floorplan and 3D visuals.

 Ingka says it has trained 8,500 call centre workers as interior design advisers since 2021, while Billie - launched the same year with a name inspired by IKEA's Billy bookcase range - has handled 47 per cent of customers' queries to call centres over the past two years.